 Seth Fein's work studies international and transnational histories, much of it focused on audiovisual culture in the Americas.
 It has moved from the page to the screen.
 In 2014-2015 he is a Fellow in Multimedia History at Harvard's Charles Warren Center, where he will develop Our Neighborhood, a documentary that examines Washington's intervention in Latin American television as cultural counterinsurgency against the Cuban Revolution across the 1960s; he has published an e

 Lecturer, Corcoran Department of History and Women, Gender, Sexuality Program, University of Virginia

 Cori Field has been an adjunct faculty member in the Department of History and the Program in Women, Gender, and Sexuality at the University of Virginia since 2007.
 Her research focuses on the intersection of gender, race, and age in the nineteenth-century United States.
 She is currently co-editing a volume on the historical significance of chronological age for New York University Press.

-Visiting Professor, Spanish and Portuguese, New York University
+Professor of Spanish and Portuguese, New York University

 Associate Professor of Spanish and Portuguese, Comparative Literature, NYU

 Sibylle Fischer (Ph.D.
 Columbia) is Associate Professor of Spanish and Portuguese, Comparative Literature, NYU.
 Her work is situated at the intersections between literature, history, political philosophy, and aesthetics.
 She is the author of "Modernity Disavowed: Haiti and the Cultures of Slavery in the Age of Revolution" (Duke UP, 2004) and the editor of a new translation of "Cecilia Valdés" (Oxford UP, 2004).
 She has written numerous articles on Caribbean, Brazilian, and Spanish American literature from the colonial period to the 20th century.

 Distinguished Professor of Political Science at the CUNY Graduate Center